ShohamGR/ParksProject/README.md

 ## Acknowledgments

 This project is our final project at the Technion Electrical and Computer Engineering Faculty.
-We would like to express our gratitude to our supervisor, Ori Bryt, Shir Gravitz and the SIPL lab for all the help and guidance.
+We would like to express our gratitude to our supervisor Ori Bryt, our collaborator Shir Gravitz and the SIPL lab team for all the help and guidance.

 ## License